LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 ## Architect.
 Formatting.

-In vscode, use the built-in `Format Document` utility.
+In VSCode, use the built-in `Format Document` utility.

 Run `ormolu -i $(find . -name "*.hs")` to format all Haskell files in the repo.